DebasisPaul/bookish-broccoli/ConnectCalifornia.md

 I started programming professionally before I graduated high school.
 I immediately loved it.
 The only problem was that no one really taught me how to grow my skills.
 I spent years going down blind alleys and taking the wrong fork in the road in my quest to become a better software developer.
 Over time I finally figured it out, but even then I had gaps in my knowledge.
 When I finally started to get a good grasp on what software development was all about, I began to help others avoid my mistakes.
 From that came my YouTube channel (https://youtube.com/IAmTimCorey) and my training site (https://IAmTimCorey.com).
 I primarily teach C# but I also cover SQL and the web technologies (HTML/CSS/JavaScript).  tim@iamtimcorey.com Certifications
 PMP,Intel Software Innovator  https://www.csharpmastercourse.com/ https://stackoverflow.com/users/733798/iamtimcorey

-Toi B. Wright
-United States
-TX Biography
-Toi B. Wright is an independent consultant who has been working as a software developer for over 25 years.
-She has a BS in Computer Science and Engineering from the Massachusetts Institute of Technology and an MBA from Carnegie Mellon University.
-She has been a Microsoft MVP in ASP/ASP.NET since 2005.
-She is also an ASPInsider.
-Ms. Wright is the author of 'Blazor WebAssembly by Example: A project-based guide to building web apps with .NET, Blazor WebAssembly, and C#'.
-She is also the author of the WROX book 'ASP.NET 4 24-Hour Trainer'.
-She wrote the MVC modules for Course 10264A - Developing Web Applications with Microsoft Visual Studio 2010 and all of the modules for Course 10553A - Fundamentals of XAML and Microsoft Expression Blend.
-Ms Wright was the organizer of the original We Are Microsoft - Charity Challenge Weekend, www.wearemicrosoft.com.
-She is the Founder and President of the Dallas ASP.NET User Group, www.dallasasp.net.
-She has been involved with various user groups around Dallas since 1994 and has been running one or more user groups since 2000.
-She most recently helped organize the new Geeks in Pink group.
-This group supports women in technology.  toi@onestopdesigns.com

 Vincent Maverick Sanchez Durano
 United States